How Long Does A Transmission Flush Take? [Save A Ton Of Money]

 • Groaning noise is coming from the transmission.

-Transmission flush can only be bad and cause damage if the color of the transmission fluid has become dark black due to not changing of transmission fluid at recommended intervals.
+Transmission flush can only be bad and cause damage to the transmission if the color of the transmission fluid has become dark black due to not changing of transmission fluid at recommended intervals.

 color of dirty transmission fluid